serhan-yilmaz/RokaiXplorer/README.md

 RokaiXplorer is an interactive tool to analyze proteomics and phospho-proteomics data.

 You can use this tool to:
-- Identify significant changes in phosphorylation and protein expression
+- Identify significant changes in phosphorylation and protein expression,
+- Perform enrichment of gene ontology (GO) terms,
 - Infer kinase activities using RoKAI
-- Perform enrichment of gene ontology (GO) terms.

 To access the application through a user-friendly interface, please visit: [RokaiXplorer application](http://explorer.rokai.io).